 With the new millennium, the Seminary enters its third century; during that time it has given the Church more than forty bishops and abbots, both in America and Europe.
 Also among its alumni are musicians and historians, labor priests and biblical scholars.

-This history traces the growth of the Seminary from its origins in Bavaria to its activities today, while keeping in view the wider field of Christendom.
+This history by Daniel J. Heisey, also known as Brother Bruno, O.S.B., traces the growth of the Seminary from its origins in Bavaria to its activities today, while keeping in view the wider field of Christendom.